Nyx: Goddess of the Night and Daughter of Chaos

 "Nyx (Night) and Hemera (Day) draw near and greet one another as they pass the great threshold of bronze.
 And while the one is about to go down into the house, the other one comes out the door.
 And the house never holds them both within; but always one is without the house passing over the earth, while the other stays at home and waits until the time for her journeying come."

-In the vase painting, Nyx is swathed in gauzy robes, and there's a dark cloud or mist above her head.
+In the vase painting, Nyx is swathed in gauzy robes, and there's a dark veil or mist above her head.
 Hesiod describes her resting place in Tartarus as "the awful home of murky Night wrapped in dark clouds."

 Advertisement